akzhan/DBIx-Class-ResultClass-HashRefInflator-UTF8/README.md

 uses of that result source to be inflated to hash-refs - this approach is not recommended.

+# NOTE

+This module should be used to force UTF8 on your results in case your DBI/DBD/lib-$protocol pipeline does not support unicode natively (similar to the higher-level [DBIx::Class::ForceUTF8](https://metacpan.org/pod/DBIx::Class::ForceUTF8)).

 # METHODS

 ## inflate\_result